nicolaigj/booster2024/presentation.md

 # Identity and capability
 ## The hardest part to shift
 <!---
+- My identity was still a developer
+- My identity and capabilities wasn't aligned with the expectations, responsibilities and compensation
+- What I should have done was to reckognize that my role was shifting, and my identity was stuck
 - When you have a gradual shift towards leadership, it's hard for the identity to follow
 - It's better to not have a fixed identity
 - Instead of: I'm a developer / designer / DevOps